 - Lonely Planet has a guide to Norway.

-- Visit Norway: Official tourist information (many languages).
+- Visit Norway: Official tourist information (Available in multiple languages).

 - Norge.no: Home page to public sector in Norway (Norwegian/English).